gsinghjay/mvp_qr_gen/INFRASTRUCTURE.md

 3. **Network Isolation**:
    - Container services communicate on internal networks only
    - Only Traefik is exposed to the host network
+   - PostgreSQL database is only accessible from the application container

 ## Traefik Configuration